Firmin Van Brée: World War II (1940–1945)

-When Belgium was invaded in May 1940 during World War II (1939–1945) van Bree left for the Congo, where he took responsibility for the companies of the Société Générale de Belgique.
+When Belgium was invaded in May 1940 during World War II (1939–1945) Van Brée left for the Congo, where he took responsibility for the companies of the Société Générale de Belgique.

 These companies produced strategic materials such as copper, cobalt, uranium, industrial diamonds, manganese, fibers and rubber.

 During the war there were frequent rumors that some Belgian industrialists involved in colonial enterprises were covertly aiding Germany.

 American officials found working with Belgo-Congolese mining companies to secure industrial diamonds to be difficult.

 According to the Belgian government, by 1942 the colony's entire output of industrial diamonds was being shipped to the United Kingdom.

 In reality, many industrial diamonds were smuggled to Nazi Germany for use in the German war effort.

 Most Congolese diamonds were mined by Forminière, a subsidiary of the Société Générale de Belgique, which was in turn a member of the De Beers Diamond Syndicate.

 In 1940, the Syndicate reported that the Congo annually produced 10.9 million carats of diamonds.

 Immediately after the outbreak of war reported production sharply declined, and by 1942 production had officially fallen to 5 million carats–roughly the original production number minus the amount exported to Germany before the war.

 Believing that a large volume of diamonds were being smuggled out of the colony, American intelligence officials convinced British agents to inspect the security of the mines.

 The officer tasked with overseeing the inspection teams concluded that proper security measures were lacking and that Forminière and Société minière du Bécéka personnel fostered a "sinister atmosphere" during the tours.

-Van Bree was widely suspected of maintaining German sympathies.
+Van Brée was widely suspected of maintaining German sympathies.

 In 1943 Germany paid the Société Générale $10.5 million for diamonds.

 American and British agents ultimately uncovered a wide smuggling network that brought diamonds out of the Congo and to German-occupied Europe by air and sea.

 Proposals by the Americans to stifle the illicit trade were dissuaded by the British Ministry of Economic Warfare, whose Diamond Committee was dominated by members of the De Beers Diamond Syndicate.

 After the end of the war the Belgian government demanded that Germany pay $25 million owed to the Société Générale for 576,676 carats of diamonds.